ag-informatics/ag-informatics-course/module6/lab6/README.md

 </html>
 ```

 Let's create a static folder in your application folder.
-Then create `map.js` and `map.css`.
-Copy the following code in `map.js`
+Then create `leaflet-map.js` and `leaflet-map.css`.
+Copy the following code in `leaflet-map.js`

 ```javascript
 const copy =